Japan Permanent Residency

-At the time of this writing, the range of examination time for PR at the Tokyo Regional Immigration Bureau is approximately 5 to 10 months (in the case of our application).
+At the time of this writing, the range of examination time for Permanent Residency(PR) at the Tokyo Immigration Bureau is approximately 6 to 10 months (in the case of our application).
 Although PR permission is sometimes granted in around 5 months from the application, we feel that the most frequent is 8 to 10 months.
 The Immigration Bureau website states that the standard processing time is 4 months, but the actual time is different due to the stricter screening process.

 The examination period varies from applicant to applicant.
 It may take longer if you apply on your own, if your documents are incorrect, or if you do not provide sufficient explanation.
 The examination period will also vary depending on the regional immigration office where you applied and the timing of your application.
 Therefore, it is not very helpful to hear that “my friend got PR permit in only XXX days”.

-Case study of a smoother screening process (quicker)
+Case study of a smoother screening process (faster)

 As mentioned above, the examination period varies from applicant to applicant.
 Applicants may want to receive permission as soon as possible.
 So, in what cases is permission granted quickly?